izivkov/CasioGShockSmartSync/README.md

 ## Announcements

-We like to add support for the GB-5600(A|B) watches.
-Please help us raise money to purchase this and other watches so we can add support in the app:
+We like to add support for G-Shock watches.
+Please help us raise money to allows us to get access to more watches for development:

 https://ko-fi.com/ivozivkov